brenomfviana/caus/README.md

 "are a way of describing the behavior of various classes of cellular automaton in the form of a string."
 B/S notation is a rulestring that defines the rules of birth (B) and survival (S): B{number list}/S{number list}.
-This notation allows simulate the birth of a cell, survival or death.
+This notation allows to simulate the birth of a cell, survival or death.
 Each item needs a list of number of neighbors that make dead cells to come alive (be born) or make live cells to remain alive (survive).